How To: Build a Temporary Wall

 Note: Before you undertake to build a temporary wall, be sure that you check local building codes, paying close attention to relevant stipulations.
 Contact your municipal building department for clarification, if necessary.
 Renters are advised to ask the building owner or management company for permission.

 Sill seal is foreign to many do-it-yourselfers, even those who’ve successfully completed scores of projects.
-Here, the 1/4-inch-thick foam performs two functions.
+Here, the ¼-inch-thick foam performs two functions.
 First, it protects the existing floor, walls, and ceiling from damage.
 Second, and more importantly, the sill seal provides the pressure needed to secure the temporary wall wherever you choose to position it.
-Before doing anything else, apply the sill seal to those surfaces with which the temporary wall is going to be in contact.

 Now that you’ve established the wall perimeter, fasten the end studs into the plates by means of either nails or screws (the latter are easier to remove).
 For added stability, particularly if you have kids or plan to install a door, it’s smart to nail or screw the top plate to the nearest ceiling joist.